One of Steiner’s Central Doctrines

 Steiner's views on evolution were complex (not to say self-contradictory).
 Sometimes Steiner indicated that man evolved from animals: “As man has evolved out of the animal, so will the 'superman’ evolve out of man.”
 But more often, Steiner said something quite different.
 Animals evolved downward from us; they are cast-off evolutionary relicts, beings who stalled at low evolutionary levels that we passed beyond.

-At the Waldorf school I attended, a fundamental Anthroposophical narrative underlay many of the lessons we were taught.
-The narrative was rarely made explicit, but its general outlines were continually suggested to us.
-Evolution moves in two opposite directions: True humans are evolving upwards through a progressive set of reincarnations.
-Failed humans, by contrast, degenerate, descending along a self-created trajectory of error and diminishment.
+At the Waldorf school I attended, a fundamental evolutionary narrative underlay many of our lessons.
+The narrative was rarely made explicit by our teachers, but its general outlines were continually suggested to us.
+Evolution moves in two opposite directions: True souls are evolving upwards through a progressive set of reincarnations.
+Failed souls, by contrast, degenerate, descending along a self-created trajectory of error and diminishment.

 The core concepts in this narrative are destiny, reincarnation, and evolution.
-To present the Anthroposophical view more openly than my teachers did, let's turn briefly to Anthroposophist Roy Wilkinson.
-(We'll return to Steiner posthaste.)
-A prolific author of pamphlets and books dealing with Waldorf education, Wilkinson supports "Steinerian evolution" and indicates that such evolution should be taught in Waldorf schools.
-According to Wilkinson, various gods or "spiritual beings" created each species directly.
-Evolution per se was secondary — the gods created all the animals, just as they created man.
+To present the Anthroposophical view more openly than my teachers did, let's turn briefly to Anthroposophist and longtime Waldorf teacher Roy Wilkinson (1917-2007).
+In his pamphlets and books dealing with Waldorf education, Wilkinson supports "Steinerian evolution" and indicates that such evolution should be taught in Waldorf schools.
+As Anthroposophists often do, Wilkinson tried to make Steiner's teachings seem consistent with the Bible.
+Thus, he begins his pamphlet MAN AND ANIMAL with these words: